Quantum jumps in open cavity optomechanics and Liouvillian versus Hamiltonian exceptional points: Liouvillian dynamics

 Substituting into Eq. (\ref{Ctau_matrix_form}), each correlation function is a sum of two damped exponentials.
 Invoking $\Delta = -\omega_m$, one finds the following closed-form expressions (see Appendix (\ref{appA})):

 where $\Gamma = (\kappa - \gamma)/4 > 0$ and $\delta = \sqrt{\Gamma^2 - G^2}$.
+In Eq. (\ref{final_correlations}), the square root $\delta=\sqrt{\Gamma^2-G^2}$ is understood with the branch convention consistent with the eigenvalue labels of $M_{ab}^*$; for $G>\Gamma$, replacing $\delta$ by $\delta^*$ merely relabels $\sigma=\pm$ and leaves the correlation functions unchanged.
 Because ${\rm Re}[\lambda_\pm] < 0$, the correlation functions exponentially decay as $\tau \rightarrow \infty$.
 The steady-state correlation functions derived above exhibit a universal decomposition into two damped exponentials governed by the drift eigenvalues $\lambda_\pm$, reflecting the presence of two hybrid optomechanical normal modes.
-The parameter $\delta=\sqrt{\Gamma^2-G^2}$ controls the qualitative dynamical behavior: for $G<\Gamma$ the correlations decay in overdamped manner with two distinct relaxation rates, while for $G>\Gamma$ they display oscillatory exchange with a normal-mode frequency splitting.
+The parameter $\delta=\sqrt{\Gamma^2-G^2}$ controls the qualitative dynamical behavior: for $G<\Gamma$ the correlations decay in an overdamped manner with two distinct relaxation rates, while for $G>\Gamma$ they display oscillatory exchange with a normal-mode frequency splitting.
 While the expressions quoted above assume $\delta \neq 0$, the LEP occurs at $\delta = 0$ where both the roots coalesce and the dynamics exhibits polynomial factors in $\tau$, a feature that is well known at exceptional points \cite{Cartarius_2011}.

 The (co)variances appearing in $\mathcal{V}$ that determine the correlation functions above can be found straightforwardly to give (see Appendix (\ref{appB})) with $\mathcal{C}_{ab}=\mathcal{C}_{ba}^*$.
 The steady-state (co)variances demonstrate sideband cooling of the mechanics by the effectively zero-temperature optical bath, yielding $n_b<n_{\rm th}$ for any finite coupling and approaching $n_b \simeq \frac{\gamma}{(\kappa+\gamma)}n_{\rm th}$ in the strong-coupling regime.
 The cavity fluctuations acquire a finite occupation $n_a \propto n_{\rm th}$ through thermal noise from the mechanical mode.
-Altogether, the correlation functions and (co)variances provide a complete Gaussian characterization of the red-sideband optomechanics.
+Altogether, the correlations and covariances provide the Gaussian characterization relevant to the red-sideband beam-splitter dynamics considered here.